Jabra Elite Active 75t Headphones

 We’re seeing more and more true wireless earbuds opt for touch controls instead of physical buttons.
 That’s not a bad thing, especially if those touch controls are responsive and easy to use.
 Some, like Apple’s AirPods Pro, are excellent.
 Others, well, not so much.

 That’s why I appreciate Jabra’s single physical button on each Elite Active 75t earbud.
-They’re easy to find with your fingers (whether gloved or naked), easy to use (a light press is all that’s needed), and can control almost all major functions including, volume and voice assistant access.
+They’re easy to find with your fingers (whether gloved or naked), easy to use (a light press is all that’s needed), and they can control every major function including volume and voice assistant access.

 Portability and ports